akaur012/SQL/README.md

 GROUP BY 1
 ```

 --10.
-Write an SQL query to create each shift and number of orders (Example Morning <=12, Afternoon Between 12 & 17, Evening > 17 )
+Create each shift and number of orders (Example Morning <=12, Afternoon Between 12 & 17, Evening > 17 )

 ```sql
 WITH hourly_sale